Billy the Bus and the Great Tour of London by Trevor Hawes, White Post Corner Limited 2012, £5.99

 For those who do visit London, it will be exciting for the family to actually take the route 11 bus from Fulham Town Hall to Liverpool Street Station, spotting the famous sights of St Paul’s, Trafalgar Square, and Westminster, just like Billy the Bus does on his journey!

 Along the lines of the classic ‘Thomas the Tank Engine’ series (super popular in Japan), Billy the Bus is an appealing, colourful book aimed at children between the ages of two and six.
 British author Trevor Hawes recalls being fascinated by London buses as a child.

-You can buy the book directly from the Billy the Bus website.
 Also available in English, French, Dutch, Italian and Spanish.
 I was delighted to receive from the author both a copy in Japanese, as well as one in English, which I will read to my son alternately once he knows the story!